isabella232/primetime.en/help/android-1.4-reference-implementation/set-up-dev-environment/install-the-ref-player-project.md

 ---

-# Build the Primetime reference implementation{#build-the-primetime-reference-implementation}
+# Build the Primetime reference implementation {#build-the-primetime-reference-implementation}

 The TVSDK Primetime Reference is an Android application built around the TVSDK and AVE frameworks.